Phoenix Force: Time Runs Out and Secret Wars

 At some point during the Time Runs Out storyline, Cyclops acquires a Phoenix Egg that he holds in reserve, hoping to use it to end the Incursions.

-During the Secret Wars storyline, Cyclops stands on top of the Phoenix Egg during the incursion between Earth-616 and Earth-1610.
-Cyclops uses it to become one with the Phoenix Force again, and uses his powers to decimate the Children of Tomorrow.
-After the realities collapse together, the Phoenix-Cyclops was one of the few survivors to come through the Incursion with a full memory of what had come before, proclaiming that resurrection was the goal of their mission.
-He is killed by God Emperor Doom in a subsequent confrontation.
+During the Secret Wars storyline, Cyclops uses the Phoenix Egg to bond with the Phoenix Force and decimate the Children of Tomorrow.
+Cyclops survives the subsequent Incursion with a full memory of what had come before, proclaiming that resurrection was the goal of their mission.